openapx/r-service-auditor/README.md

 #### Container Image on Docker Hub

-The auditor service container image is available for multiple Linux operating system flavors depending on your organization preference.
+The auditor service container image will be available for multiple Linux operating system flavors and R versions depending on your organization preference.

+The container images are available on Docker Hub at [https://hub.docker.com/repository/docker/openapx/auditorservice/general](https://hub.docker.com/repository/docker/openapx/auditorservice/general).

+For now, the current effort is focused on Ubuntu and R version 4.4.3.

 ```
-docker pull openapx/auditor.service:<OS>-latest
+docker pull openapx/auditor.service:<OS>-latest-<R version>
 ```

 or choose a particular container image version.